shanqiang-sq/jstream/README.md

 1. Use only 1 thread concurrency to test the 1 thread throughput, then use upstream data volume divide 1 thread throughput to get the
  StreamProcessing concurrent thread number.
 The thread number should not be too large since thread race will lead to unnecessary resource consumption which maybe give rise to OOM (no enough CPU time to release the unused memory)
 2. -Xmx parameter should be appropriate.
-Since the table data are all store on the off-heap memory to improve performance too large
+Since the table data are all store on the off-heap memory with a heap memory handle to improve performance, too large
- -Xmx will lead to belatedly memory release which may give rise to OOM, while too small -Xmx will lead to too frequently GC to reduce the throughput.
+ -Xmx will lead to belatedly heap memory handle release which may give rise to OOM, while too small -Xmx will lead to too frequently GC to reduce the throughput.
-3. Not only the old GC stop the world young GC also stop the world transiently, more threads means more garbage generation means more GC means more often STW means thread CPU usage cannot be raised, you may find use more StreamProcessing thread cannot increase the throughput now you should start a new JVM (can be on the same machine use localhost:anotherPort).
+3. Not only the old GC stop the world young GC also stop the world transiently, more threads means more garbage generation means more GC means more often STW means thread CPU usage cannot be raised, you may find that use more StreamProcessing thread cannot increase the throughput in this case you should start a new JVM (can be on the same machine use localhost:anotherPort).
- Actually use N thread can not get N times throughput you may need start a new JVM, you can also use `top -H -p pid` to see whether the compute-X named threads CPU usage approximate 100% to make your decision.
+ Actually use N thread can not get N times throughput, you may need start a new JVM, you can also use `top -H -p pid` to see whether the CPU usage of compute-X named threads approximate 100% to make your decision.

 ## Notice：